kwongit/boba-buzz/README.md

 Introducing "BobaBuzz" – Your All-in-One Boba Shop and Buzz Management App

 BobaBuzz is the ultimate solution for both shop owners and consumers, providing a seamless platform for managing shops and sharing valuable insights through buzzes (reviews).
-With a user-friendly interface and robust features, BobaBuzz is the go-to app for all your shop-related needs, making it easier for shops to showcase their services and for consumers to make informed choices based on authentic, real-time reviews.
+With a user-friendly interface and robust features, BobaBuzz is the go-to app for all your shop-related needs, making it easier for shops to showcase their services and for consumers to make informed choices based on authentic, real-time buzzes.
 Join our growing community today and experience the power of BobaBuzz.

 You can check out the live site [BobaBuzz]([https://boba-buzz.onrender.com/])!